Showing posts with label granddaugher. Show all posts

 Day 1: Monday, August 21, 2006

-A trip to St. Louis Missouri to take my granddaughter to Children’s Hospital in St Louis, Mo.
+A trip to St. Louis, Missouri, to take my granddaughter to the Children's Hospital in St Louis, Missouri.

 Before we left for St. Louis, I walked two miles today, washed my clothes, and went to my daughter's house.

-My daughter and I packed the car, we went to the bank to get some cash for our trip, and we went to get the car washed.
+My daughter and I packed the car, went to the bank to get some cash for our trip, and had the car washed.

 We were on the road at about 2:30 P.M.

-I drove through Savannah, to Dyersburg to Interstate 55.
+I drove through Savannah to Dyersburg on Interstate 55

 We stopped at a filling station just off the Interstate to fill up with gas, change the baby's diaper, purchase some medicine for my daughter's headache, and swap drivers.